Skip to Main Content

 Planning a Visit

 Du Du Shou Shi is located at 505 Jurong West Street 52, unit #01-19.
 The Jurong West area is accessible from Jurong East MRT on the East-West Line, with bus connections into the residential precincts from there.
 As with most ground-floor HDB commercial units in Singapore, seating is typically limited to the immediate shopfront area, and operating hours at this tier tend to follow local demand patterns rather than fixed evening service windows.
-Specific hours, phone contact, and booking arrangements were not available at the time of writing.
-Given the neighbourhood format and its peer set, walk-in is the most likely mode of access, though confirming current hours directly before visiting is advisable.
-No awards data is on record for Du Du Shou Shi, which is consistent with the category: heartland eateries at this address tier are rarely entered into award programmes and should not be assessed against that framework.
+Hours and booking arrangements should be checked before visiting.
+Walk-in access is the practical assumption, though checking current hours before visiting is advisable.

 In Context: Similar Options